 Intellectual Property Theft: What Is IP Theft + How To Defend Your Company

 Intellectual property theft (IP theft) is an important consideration in development.
-Here, we break down what IP theft is, why it matters, and how to protect against it.

 What Is IP Theft?

 IP theft is stealing data from a company.
 For many companies, the most valuable IP is product information, customer records, employee records, and financial data.

 Now that you have a clear answer to what is IP theft?, let's get into the implications.
 IP theft is a major ongoing concern.
 It can cause massive loses in terms of both property and reputation.
 Most recently, Citrix Systems revealed that hackers had been hanging around inside their network undetected for five months.

 Using the technique “password spraying,” the intruders assumed control of Citrix employee accounts using predictable passwords.
 Then they could start accessing personal and financial information.
 And Citrix is not alone.
 Last year hotel giant Marriott also reported a massive data breach in which intruders were present in their infrastructure for more than four years.

 Breaches of this nature often give intruders access to IT systems, which then provide access to other systems.
 By creating legitimate looking accounts — that look like regular employee accounts — hackers gain persistent access.
 This gives them the keys to a company’s most valuable assets.

 One of these important assets (that is often overlooked) is source control.
 Controlling access to such systems is often not implemented.
 Fears persist that developer productivity will plummet.
 But with a company’s success on the line, it is important to protect against IP theft.

 In today’s world, companies should be operating with the assumption that they are being attacked (and are probably already infiltrated).
 For security teams, this means adopting a strategy that actively looks for weaknesses and continuously monitors access.